TechDufus/TravLang/release-info/introduction.md

 # Exceptional LTS versions

-Switching from OCaml 4 to OCaml 5 required a full rewrite of the OCaml runtime.
+Switching from travlang 4 to travlang 5 required a full rewrite of the travlang runtime.
-This has negatively affected the stability of the releases of OCaml 5 in term of
+This has negatively affected the stability of the releases of travlang 5 in term of

 - supported architectures
 - supported OS